 PDCA is a simple four-stage method that enables teams to avoid recurring mistakes and improve processes.

-Let’s get deeper into the topic and learn more about PDCA.
+As we've explained the PDCA's meaning let’s get deeper into the topic and learn more about the cycle.

 The American statistician and physicist Walter Shewhart is considered the father of PDCA.
 He was passionate about statistical analysis and quality improvement and he built the foundation of PDCA recorded in numerous publications.